Zimbabwe national rugby union team: Southern Rhodesia/Rhodesia era (1910–1979)

 A British Lions team played a side called Southern Rhodesia on 30 July 1910 in Bulawayo; the British Isles team defeated Southern Rhodesia.
 In 1924 a British side played another match against Rhodesia, on 24 July in Salisbury, the British won 24 to 11.
 With this, this was the first formal national side to represent the country.
 On 14 July 1928, Rhodesia played in Bulawayo against New Zealand, losing 8 to 44.

 During their 1938 tour to South Africa, the British Lions played two matches against Rhodesia.
 The first, taking place on 20 July saw the British win 25 to 11; three days later the British won again, 45 to 11; these matches were played in Salisbury and Bulawayo.
 The 1949 Rhodesian Rugby team, led by John Morkel, famously beat a touring All Blacks side led by Fred Allen in Bulawayo 10-8 on 27 July 1949.
 Three days later they drew with the mighty All Blacks in Salisbury 3-3.
 Allen had infamously told his team that, no matter the circumstance, the team would not complain about touring conditions, as he felt whinging would not change the result on the pitch.
 In spite of this pact, the team encountered a number of issues which were not voiced properly, including the traveling ship being too small, long travel routes, Māori players being left behind due to racial codes, issues with coaching and not acclimating properly to the heat and conditions.

 In 1960, New Zealand returned to play a match on 2 July at Glamis Park, with Rhodesia losing 14 to 29, though gave the All Blacks a scare yet again, with the game being tied 6 all by half time.
 The 1962 tour of South Africa by the British Lions had Rhodesia as the opening fixture on the tour.
 The opening game of the Lions tour saw the visitors win in Bulawayo, beating Rhodesia 38 to 9 on 26 May.
 The next tour, in 1962, the Lions won in Salisbury, beating the side 32 to 6.
 In 1973 Rhodesia played a one-off match against Italy, winning 42 to 4.
 In 1970, Rhodesia played New Zealand for the last time on 27 July, losing 14 to 27.
 Overall, Rhodesia had played New Zealand 5 times, winning once and drawing once.
 In 1974, the Lions were back at Salisbury where they defeated Rhodesia 42 to 6.
-During the 1960s and 1970s, a number of players born in Rhodesia were capped for other international sides, such as Gary Teichmann, David Curtis, and Bobby Skinstad.
+A number of players born in Rhodesia during the 1960s and 1970s were capped for other international sides, such as Gary Teichmann, David Curtis, and Bobby Skinstad.
 Rhodesia's rugby playing strength reached its peak in the early to mid-1970s seasons when the country possessed 49 clubs, putting together 102 teams.